 While it is expected that on-street parking will contribute substantially to every day parking needs, sufficient off-street parking must also be provided to serve the particular needs of the building(s).
 The following minimum requirements apply:

-1 space per room plus 1 space per 500 sq. ft. of ancillary use
+- 1 space per room plus 1 space per 500 square feet of ancillary use

 A. In the Town Center (TC) District, existing buildings which were legally constructed without the provision of on-site parking, and infill housing on existing lots of record may meet requirements with on-street parking and will be construed conforming as to parking.
 Such buildings are eligible for change of use permits, for building upfits, and for expansion.

 B. Residential buildings may meet or contribute to meeting parking requirements with on-street parking if individual driveways are minimized and the fronting street is specifically designed to meet the parking needs of the residential buildings.

 C. Where vehicular access is provided between adjoining non-residential sites and the peak operating hours of adjoining uses do not overlap, the uses may share up to 50% of required parking spaces.
 Shared use of parking shall be guaranteed by a contract or other legally binding agreement.